 For more information on how the oil and gas industry is using technology, check out these resources:

 Improve drilling rig preventive maintenance, prolong machinery uptimes, and more.
 Convert your paper inspection and maintenance forms to mobile forms today and start using technology to improve your rig’s maintenance.
-Try GoCanvas free for 30 days.
+Try GoCanvas free.